 Dr. Lloyd Harsch, Professor of Church History and Baptist Studies, directs the Institute for Faith and the Public Square.

-We’ve got a Facebook group called NOBTS Student Wives Fellowship as well as NOBTS QUEST.
+We’ve got a Facebook group and Instagram called NOBTS Women’s Fellowship.
 Join soon to keep up with what’s going on!
 Event updates are posted periodically to help get the word out!
-For an archive of the women’s programs blog, Click HERE.

 Sign up for the NOBTS Emergency Text Messaging Service today.
 Click HERE.
 Choose one or all of the groups to receive texts related to emergency situations that affect our NOBTS campuses and families.
 Main New Orleans Campus, New Orleans Campus Residents, Louisiana & Mississippi Extension Centers; Florida Extension Centers; and Georgia & Alabama Extension